Overview

 The trail is closed between midnight and 5:30 a.m.
 In addition, it's a drawbridge and may open periodically, so pay attention to warning lights and bells.

 Access the Woodrow Wilson Bridge Trail in Alexandria along the George Washington Parkway just south of Church Street.
 Parking is available in Old Town Alexandria in various paid lots and garages.
-You will have to walk or cycle to the bridge; you can use the Mount Vernon Trail.
+Use the Mount Vernon Trail to reach the bridge.

 To get to National Harbor on the Maryland side of the trail, follow the signs to National Harbor from I-495/95 and I-295 (from DC).
 Paid parking is available at the harbor but it gets crowded in summer.
 The path begins along the water toward the bridge and starts out as crushed shells for a short distance.